ssent1/misc/configrc/teuxdeux.md

 I'm looking for a new job.
 But, I'm lacking drive and motivation.
 I have no energy, but it's something that I need to do.
 I need ideas or suggestions, please.

-Job hunting can be tough, especially when you’re feeling unmotivated.
+Job hunting can be tough, especially when you're feeling unmotivated.
 Here are a few suggestions to help you get started:
 Set small, achievable goals for yourself every day.
 For example, aim to send out 5 job applications or update your resume.
 Celebrate each small victory to keep yourself motivated.
 Find an accountability partner, someone who can check in on your progress and offer encouragement when you need it.
 Try a new approach to job hunting, such as networking on LinkedIn, attending industry events, or reaching out to recruiters directly.
 Break up your day with some fun activities that can recharge your batteries.
 Maybe go for a walk, call a friend, or watch your favorite show.
 Remember, it's a process, and every step counts.
-You’ve got this! 😊 --Pi.ai
+You've got this! 😊 --Pi.ai

 - [ ] [Introduction to OSINT](https://www.myosint.training/courses/introduction-to-osint)